How’s this for an unintended side effect of so many states legalizing the sale and consumption of marijuana? A dip in power consumption.

 Yep, now that farmers no longer have to keep their crops hidden, they are taking them outside or setting up greenhouses when possible.
-There’s also more investment in energy efficient lighting, heating, pumps, and cooling systems now that there is nothing to hide.
+There’s also more investment in energy efficient lighting, heating, pumps, and cooling systems.

 All of this adds up to less demand on the power grid than anticipated and a boost for several different industries that manufacture systems and equipment used by marijuana growers.
 Energy companies, however, may be singing a different tune – after all, there’s money to be made from an industry that is as power hungry as marijuana farming.

 Some states don’t allow farmers to grow marijuana outside just yet.
 That doesn’t mean those farmers can’t take step to rein in their operating costs.
 Indoor marijuana farms can ease their reliance on the local grid by:

 - Investing in high-efficiency LED lighting.
 Not only do you save on energy consumed by the bulbs, they give off less heat that has to be drawn away from the plants.

 - Increasing access to natural sunlight such as through skylights.

 - Adding an on-site generator to provide on-demand, off-grid power.

 - Install on-site solar panels to offset demand for grid power.

 - Take advantage of grants and financial assistance.
 Some states, like Oregon, are offering incentives to marijuana growers who install energy efficient measures.